 Professional Help

-There are times when you need professional help with contracts, disputes, or finances.
-Finding the right music lawyer or accountant who understands the industry can make a significant difference to your career and peace of mind.
+There are times when UK musicians need independent legal advice, contract review or specialist accounting help.
+Finding the right music lawyer or accountant who understands the industry can make a significant difference to your career, rights and peace of mind.

 What this means in practice